 - Mock Almond Crunch: This batch makes plenty so whatever I don’t give right away I have stashed in an airtight bag in the freezer.
-That way I have a gift at the ready and out of sight out of mind – which means I won’t be eating candy all day long (in theory).
+That way I have a gift at the ready and out of sight out of mind – which means I won’t be eating it all day long (in theory).
 From Not Without Salt.

-- Homemade Ferrero Rocher: They turned out fabulously and are more then worthy of the title Ferrero Rocher Clone!
+- Ferrero Rocher: They turned out fabulously and are more then worthy of the title Ferrero Rocher Clone!
 From My Food Obsession.

-- Saltine Toffee Candy aka Christmas Crack: I love the sweetness of the brown sugar mixed with the saltiness of the saltine crackers and topped with melted chocolate.
+- Saltine Toffee aka Christmas Crack: I love the sweetness of the brown sugar mixed with the saltiness of the saltine crackers and topped with melted chocolate.
 Um it really is the perfect combination.
 From Mommy’s Kitchen.

 - Chocolate Topped Sea-Salt Caramels: Sweet and salty flavors are combined in these delicious chocolate coated caramels- perfect dessert to treat a crowd.
 From Betty Crocker.

 - Candy-Cane Marshmallows: Give out homemade treats that are great in hot cocoa — or straight from the bag.
 Peppermint marshmallows are easy to make; they get their red swirl from a quick marbleizing technique.
 From Martha Stewart.

 - Sea Glass: This recipe calls for a candy thermometer.
 If you do not have one, you can still make this simple hard treat using the cold water test to monitor the temperatures.
 From Not So Humble Pie.